Dwarf-Therapist/Dwarf-Therapist/README.rst

 Latest Release
 ========
 The `latest release`_ is always published in the project's `releases`_ page.
-These releases normally contain packages for Windows and OSX.
+These releases normally contain packages for Windows, OSX, and Linux.

 Alternate Download (DFFD)
 -------------------------